LiacsProjects/RecordLinkage/README.md

 # RecordLinker: #
 The workings behind RecordLinker are broadly described in "RecordLinker/README.md"

-# Result comparison: #
+# Unique Historical Individual generation & Comparison: #
-How the resulting unique historical individuals are compared and created are described in "Unique Individuals/"
+How the resulting unique historical individuals are compared and created are described in "Unique Individuals/README.md"